acidus99/mac-setup/readme.md

 ### Last Pass

-Get the [universal installer](https://lastpass.com/download/cdn/lpmacosx.zip) so it installs in all browser
+Get the [universal installer](https://lastpass.com/download/cdn/lpmacosx.zip) so it installs in all browsers.

 ### Terminal

-Terminal -> Perferences -> General
+Terminal -> Preferences -> General

  - On startup, open: New window with profile -> "Homebrew"

-Terminal -> Perferences -> Profiles
+Terminal -> Preferences -> Profiles

  - Set "Homebrew" as default.
  - In Homebrew, set font to be "SF Mono" and 14pt.